Important benefit changes: Has your benefit been

 Summary of main changes

-Reduced rates for tenants of private. landlords, new rules about
+From April 2013 reduced rates for tenants of private. landlords,

-spare rooms for council and housing association tenants.
+new rules about spare rooms for council and housing association

 Limits the overall amount of benefit households will